The Vicious Kind: Plot

 While Peter and Emma prepare to have intercourse, Peter reveals that what Donald told her is true, except that Caleb was the only one to see their mother before she died, and Caleb and Donald haven't spoken since.
 Caleb visits his prostitute, and asks her if it's normal to be in love with a perceived image of someone, even if that's not who they really are (likening Emma to Hannah).
 He then asks if she was abused as a child, which offends her.
 Caleb loses his temper, then comes back and gives her a better tip, implying that his perception and treatment of women is evolving.

 Caleb tries apologizing to Emma for kissing her and says he'll try not to bother her anymore.
 Emma reveals she has accidentally locked herself out of the house, and Caleb manages to get them both inside through a window.
 Emma falls on top of Caleb, and they seem like they might be about to kiss before she rebukes him and asks him never to see her again.
 Caleb leaves, and Emma returns to the place they embraced to masturbate.

 At a bar, Caleb's co-worker JT asks him if he's had sex with Emma yet, and he says no, but he wants to.
 He spots some men sexually harassing a woman and ends up fighting them, marking another change in him.

 Peter tries to have sex with Emma but ejaculates prematurely.
 Caleb drives over to see Emma, and this time, she doesn't rebuke him when he kisses her, and eventually, they end up having passionate sex in Caleb's old room.

 Emma asks why Caleb was the only one to see his mother before she died.
 He reveals he was hurt by her cheating, and shut her out of his life.
 However, he eventually discovered that Donald had been the one cheating until his wife finally left, never thinking that he would refuse to let her see her sons.
 Caleb never told Peter because he was only 12.
 Emma tells Caleb she was a virgin.
-Caleb leaves and reminds Emma that Peter is in love with her.
+Caleb leaves, shocked at what he did, and reminds Emma that Peter is in love with her.
 On his way out, he runs into his father who deduces what happened and says he'll tell Peter.
 Caleb calls him a coward for erasing him out of his life.
 They both hide as Peter goes to Emma's room, and Caleb dictates to Donald that he won't tell Peter what he did, otherwise he'll tell him Donald's secrets and he'll lose both his sons.
 Peter and Emma sleep together, and he loses his virginity to her.